kamtoeddy/ivo/README.md

 # Built-in validation helper

-Node-schema has some built-in validators.
+clean-schema has some built-in validators.
 Feel free to use or build you own validators based on these.
 Each returns an object with the following structure:

 ```typescript
 validationResults: {